 --Screening of the structures section--

 avgerr 0.0001

-bigerr 5

-thdiss 0.1

 '''

 This type of sampling only needs three sections: General, CDS and Screening.
-The CDS section only needs three keywords:
+This sampling is employed to optimize complexes between two fragments A and B. It just needs three keywords in the CDS section:

-A: is the name of fragment A. A file with the Cartesian coordinates fragA.xyz (cat.xyz in this example) must be present in the working directory.
+A: is the name of fragment A. A file with the Cartesian coordinates fragA.xyz (cat.xyz in this example) must be present also.

-B: is the name of fragment B. A file with the Cartesian coordinates fragB.xyz (co.xyz in our example) must be present as well.
+B: is the name of fragment B. A file with the Cartesian coordinates fragB.xyz (co.xyz in our example) must be present also.

 rotate: refers to the method employed to optimize the complexes.
 The calculation is carried out by taking 100 relative structures of both fragments, obtained via random rotations.
-Thus, the next two fields "2 com" indicate the pivot positions of the rotations: atom 2 of fragment A and the center of mass (com) of fragment B. The last two numbers "2.0" and "1.0" are distances, in Å, that indicate the distance between both pivots and the minimum intermolecular distance between any two atoms of both fragments, respectively.
+Thus, the next two fields "2 com" indicate the pivot positions of the rotations: atom 2 of fragment A and the center of mass (com) of fragment B. The last two numbers "2.0" and "1.0" are distances in Å that indicate the distance between both pivots and the minimum intermolecular distance between any two atoms of both fragments, respectively.